Azure/flamenco-manager-azure/README.md

     - `/mnt/batch/tasks/shared`: this is *not* shared between VMs, but shared between tasks on that VM.
     - For more info see [Files and Directories](https://docs.microsoft.com/en-us/azure/batch/batch-api-basics#files-and-directories).
+- `/var/lib/waagent` contains info from the Azure Agent, like the assigned hostname, configuration settings, TLS certificates, etc.
 - If the pool is configured to run the startup task as `NonAdmin`, it uses uid=1001(_azbatchtask_start) gid=1000(_azbatchgrp) groups=1000(_azbatchgrp).